johndouglas94/2xx/README.md

  - removed header and footer from the pages replaced
  - created the include files
  - created the header.inc.php and footer.inc.php files

+ Version 202.0
+ - replaced navigation menu with top level pages by creating a function and array to dynamically create the menu(love, who, challenges, you)
+ - created the functions.inc.php file
+ 		created the menuBuilder function
+ - created the menu.data.php file
+ 		created menuItems arrays
+ - included in the very top of the header.inc.php a require_once to the include/menu.data.php file
+ - included in the very top of the header.inc.php a require_once to the include/functions.inc.php file